Dale Messick: Accolades

 In 1995, Brenda Starr, Reporter was one of 20 comic strips honored by a series of United States postage stamps; Messick was the only living creator.
 She received the National Cartoonists Society's Story Comic Book Award for 1975 and their Milton Caniff Lifetime Achievement Award in 1997 for her work on Brenda Starr, Reporter.
 Messick was inducted into the Friends of Lulu Women Cartoonists Hall of Fame in 1998.
 She was inducted into the Will Eisner Award Hall of Fame in 2001; she and Marie Severin were the first women to be so inducted.

 Personal life

 Messick was married twice.
-With first husband, Everette George Soltmann, she had one child, a daughter named Starr.
-Messick later married attorney Oscar Strom.
+With first husband, Everette George Soltmann, whom she married in 1940, she had one child, a daughter named Starr.
+Messick married Indiana attorney Oscar Strom in 1952.
 Both marriages ended in divorce.

+She had two grandchildren, Curt and Laura Rohrman.
+Laura has written a theatrical play about her grandmother's life, entitled Reporter Girl.

 Following her retirement from Brenda Starr, Reporter, Messick moved to Oakmont, California, to be near her daughter and grandchildren.
 She continued to work, creating a strip, Granny Glamour, which ran in Oakmont Gardens Magazine, a local weekly magazine.
 It ended after she had a stroke in 1998 and could no longer draw.
 At the time of her death, she was being cared for by her daughter in Penngrove, Sonoma County, California.

 Messick died on April 5, 2005, aged 98, in Sonoma County, California.